LongWeiZJU/longweizju.github.io/_pages/about.md

 - **Ph.D.
 Students (Fall 2026) & Master’s Students (Fall 2026)**
 - **Research Internships**, open to undergraduate/master/doctoral students, and individuals on a gap year.

 If you have a strong motivation for exploring interdisciplinary research at the intersection of AI and science, as outlined in the following Research Interests section, please do not hesitate to contact me.
+My email address: weilong AT fudan Dot edu Dot cn.

 # Research Interests